Collective moderation of hate, toxicity, and extremity in online discussions: Methods

-Our analysis at the micro-level is based on the identification of discussion acts in which user A writes a tweet, which is replied to by user B, followed by another tweet by user A in the same tree.
-This second tweet of user A could be in reply to user B or not - the only constraint is that there is no other tweet in the tree by user A after the reply written by user B. Our aim is to measure the effect of the discourse dimensions (argumentation strategy, socio-psychological goal, and emotional tone) in the reply written by user B on discourse quality (hate speech, toxicity, and extremity of speech) in the second tweet by user A. Note that we cannot analyze the extremity of speakers this way, because it would be determined by the identity of user A, which is incompatible with our covariate correction approach as explained below.
+We conduct analyses on three levels of discourse (for details see SI Section~S9).
+On the micro level, we use matching analysis to determine how tweets affect directly subsequent tweets, enabling us to understand what might happen if people used different discourse dimensions (argumentation strategies, ingroup/outgroup content, or different types of emotional tone; see SI Section S3.6 for example tweets in each category) to affect the content of direct replies to their tweets.
+Specifically, we identify discussion acts in which user A writes a tweet, is replied to by user B, followed by another tweet by user A in the same tree.
+This second tweet of user A could be in reply to user B or not - the only constraint is that there is no other tweet in the tree by user A after the reply written by user B.